Dr Richard Dune

 The CQC's new single assessment framework will be implemented in phases to ensure that health and social care providers understand how they will be affected.
 CQC has released information about the new framework so that providers and other stakeholders can become familiar with it.

-However, there is a significant change in how CQC will assess whether you meet those five standards and determine your overall rating.
+However, there has been a significant change in how CQC assesses whether you meet those five standards and determines your overall rating.
 The five areas of focus for CQC inspectors are as follows:

 • A single assessment framework